Hands-On Fundraising

-I’ve been doing lots of copywriting lately.
+I do lots of copywriting.
 Case statements, email appeals, and especially mail fundraising appeals.
 I love it.
 It’s one of my favorite things to do.

 But over the years, I’ve also noticed I get the same questions.
 You too?